-- Kinetic (mechanical) energy in the moving parts of mechanical systems - Potential energy stored in pressure vessels, gas tanks, hydraulic or pneumatic systems, etc. (Potential energy may be released as hazardous kinetic energy) - Electrical energy from generated electrical power, static sources, or electrical storage devices (such as batteries or capacitors) - Thermal energy (high or low temperature) resulting from mechanical work, radiation, chemical reaction, or electrical resistance employees annually, and their affected employees once every three years, and document such.
+- Kinetic (mechanical) energy in the moving parts of mechanical systems - Potential energy stored in pressure vessels, gas tanks, hydraulic or pneumatic systems, etc. (Potential energy may be released as hazardous kinetic energy.) - Electrical energy from generated electrical power, static sources, or electrical storage devices (such as batteries or capacitors) - Thermal energy (high or low temperature) resulting from mechanical work, radiation, chemical reaction, or electrical resistance procedure to its own needs.
+Each agency shall train all of its authorized employees annually, and its affected employees once every three years, and document such.

-Sample lockout/tagout (LO/TO) policies and procedures are included that can be modified for Agency use.
-Each Department/Agency must tailor their LO/TO policy and procedure to their own needs.
-Each Agency shall train all of their authorized
+Sample lockout/tagout (LO/TO) policies and procedures are included that can be modified for agency use.
+Each department/agency must tailor their LO/TO policy and